 SNAP-Ed at Michigan Fitness Foundation

 SNAP-Ed at Michigan Fitness Foundation (MFF), formerly known as the Michigan Nutrition Network, brings together all the local partners who deliver Supplemental Nutrition Assistance Program Education (SNAP-Ed) to families across Michigan.
-SNAP-Ed’s purpose is to address two USDA goals: to help low-income people eat more fruits and vegetables and to move more.
+The purpose of SNAP-Ed is to address two USDA goals: to empower communities to consume more fruits and vegetables and be more physically active.
+The goal of SNAP-Ed is to improve the likelihood that persons eligible for SNAP will make healthy food choices within a limited budget and choose physically active lifestyles.

 And even as SNAP-Ed improves the health and economic bottom line for individuals, it also boosts Michigan’s all-important farm economy.
 Per survey, an estimated increase of $63 million was spent on fruits & vegetables in Michigan over the last four years.

-If you’re interested in learning more about SNAP-Ed at MFF and how you can help people eat healthier and move more, please visit snap-ed.michiganfitness.org (links to new window).
+If you’re interested in learning more about SNAP-Ed at Michigan Fitness Foundation and how you can help people eat healthier and move more, visit (links to the SNAP-Ed at Michigan Fitness Foundation website)snap-ed.michiganfitness.org.